jasons-archived/Raylib-ECS-Prototype/CONTRIBUTING.md

 - a Contributor License Agreement (CLA) needs to be signed.
-- to recieve financial compensation if/when this project recieves funding, you must
+- to recieve financial compensation if/when this project recieves funding, you must have some online account such as Github Sponsors that funds can be sent to.
-  - For USA persons:
-    - Have a paypal, or zelle account I can send money to
-  - For other persons:
-    - Have a paypal account that I can send money to